First Degree Murder Overview

 First Degree Murder: Definition

-Most states also adhere to a legal concept known as the "felony murder rule," under which a person commits first-degree murder if any death (even an accidental one) results from the commission of certain violent felonies -- such as arson, burglary, kidnapping, rape, and robbery.
+Most states also adhere to a legal concept known as the "felony murder rule," under which a person commits first-degree murder if any death (even an accidental one) results from the commission of certain violent felonies, such as:

-For example, Dan and Connie rob Victor's liquor store, but as they are fleeing, Victor shoots and kills Dan.
+For example, Dan and Connie rob Victor's liquor store, but as they're fleeing, Victor shoots and kills Dan.
 Under the felony murder rule, Connie can be charged with first-degree murder for Dan's death even though neither of the robbers actually did the killing.

-Not all states break murder into degrees.
+Not all states divide murder into degrees.
 In some places, the top level murder crime is called by another name, such as "capital murder."

 In terms of willfulness, first degree murderers must have the specific intent to end a human life.
-This intent does not necessarily have to have been focused on the actual victim.
+This intent does not necessarily have to correspond to the actual victim.
 A murder in which the killer intends to kill but kills the wrong person or a random person would still constitute first degree murder.
 Furthermore, under many state laws, killing through action showing a depraved indifference to human life can qualify as murder in the first degree.

 Deliberation and Premeditation